Rikai23/Rikai23/README.md

 I am a software engineer with over 4 years of experience and a self-proclaimed game developer specializing in the Unity engine.  <br/>   <br/>

+- 🌱 I always strive to learn something new
 - 📫 How to reach me air.games.company@gmail.com
 - ⚡ Fun fact: if everything worked the first time, then something is wrong.